junxit/us-congress-bills-109/metadata.md

 - 2006-08-03 — Introduced in Senate
 - 2006-08-03 — Referred to the Committee on Foreign Relations. (text of measure as introduced:  CR S8859)
+- 2006-12-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2006-12-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2006-12-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR 12/8/2006 S11841)
+- 2006-12-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR 12/8/2006 S11841)